Fall in Love with Yours Truly by Abby Jimenez

 TROPE: Fake dating, friends to lovers, workplace romance

-TWs: social anxiety, chronic illness, organ donation
+TWs: social anxiety, chronic illness, organ donation, depression, mention of miscarriage & suicide

 With humor, heart, and unflinching honesty, Jimenez weaves an inspiring and moving tale about loving someone just as they are, flaws and all.